X

 When you buy a home in winter, you're likely to see instantly if you're faced with a leaky roof, inadequate heating, poor insulation or drafty windows.
 When you buy in summer, problems with air conditioning and a pool may be similarly exposed.

 But, in many states, spring and fall are times homes are under the least strain.
 So those natural stress tests often are simply not there.
-It may be a good time to call in a home inspector.
+It may be a good time to call in a home inspector to give a potential home an objective review.

 Pros & Cons Of Buying Home in Spring